QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

 The next function generates a cross section and then computes the Lorenz curve and Gini coefficient.

-Let's first write the function that uses the jax implementation and for the numba.
+Let's first write the function that uses the jax implementation and then for the numba.

 ```{code-cell} ipython3
 # Uses jax